Wang-Bioinformatics-Lab/downloadpublicdata/README.md

   - **Usage:** `--noconversion`
   - **Description:** Turn off file conversion and download the full raw file.

+---

-These examples should help users understand how to use the different options available with the command-line tool for various scenarios.
+These examples and explanations should help users understand how to use the different options available with the command-line tool for various scenarios.